dfinity/candid/spec/Candid.md

 * It is unspecified how references *r* are represented, neither internally nor externally.
 When binding to Wasm, their internal representation is expected to be based on Wasm reference types, i.e., `anyref` or subtypes thereof.
 It is up to the system how to represent or translate the reference table on the wire.

-### Deserialisation

-Deserialisation is the parallel application of the inverse functions of `T`, `M`, and `R` defined above, with the following mechanism for robustness towards future extensions:

-* A serialised type may be headed by an opcode other than the ones defined above (i.e., less than -24).
-Any such opcode is followed by an LEB128-encoded count, and then a number of bytes corresponding to this count.
-A type represented that way is called a *future type*.

-* A value corresponding to a future type is called a *future value*.
-It is represented by two LEB128-encoded counts, *m* and *n*, followed by a *m* bytes in the memory representation M and accompanied by *n* corresponding references in R.

-These measures allow the serialisation format to be extended with new types in the future, as long as their representation and the representation of the corresponding values include a length prefix matching the above scheme, and thereby allowing an older deserialiser not understanding them to skip over them.
-The subtyping rules ensure that upgradability is maintained in this situation, i.e., an old deserialiser has no need to understand the encoded data.

 ### Parameters and Results

 `A` defines the argument mapping.
 Essentially, an argument list is serialised into the triple (T,M,R) as if it was a single closed record.
 T and M are combined into a single byte stream B, where they are preceded by the string "DIDL" as a magic number and a possible list of type definitions.